jayachaturvedi/pain_in_mental_health/README.md

 **Folder: cohort**

-This folder contains scripts to explore the descriptives of the cohort in question, and generate venn diagrams to examine various overlaps
+This folder contains scripts to explore the descriptives of the cohort in question, and generate venn diagrams to examine various overlaps.
+Also includes STATA code for logistic regression analysis.

 **Knowledge Graph Embedding**